How to Optimize Microsoft Defender CPU Usage in Windows 11

 Step 3: Find and edit the CPU setting

-Select the Scan folder on the left.
-Then double-click “Specify the maximum percentage of CPU utilization during a scan” on the right.
+Click the Scan directory in the left sidebar, then double-click "Specify the maximum percentage of CPU utilization during a scan" on the right panel.

 Step 4: Enable and set your percentage